Quickly run scripts, apply expressions, or load

 5. Add a description.
 This acts as the tooltip in the main panel.

-6. Add your code in the large text area
+6. Add your code in the large text area or navigate to a preset on your machine

 7. Click Add, and the button appears in your library